MightyCristof/DETECT/README.md

-DETection and Evaluation of Cosmic Targets (DETECT)
+Detection and Evaluation of Cosmic Targets (DETECT)
 --------

 Explore detection and selection of targets using simulated data.
 Current implementation includes AGNs and host galaxies.